Normal processing time

 Read more about the Ecucational Attachment scheme

-If you no longer meet the conditions for grounds for residence under EU rules, your ties to Denmark will be considered as one of several factors that could influence whether you retain your right to residence.
+If you no longer meet the conditions for grounds for residence under the EU regulations, your ties to Denmark will be considered as one of several factors that could influence whether you retain your right to residence.
 Other factors include how long you have lived in Denmark and your attachment to the labour market here.

 Can my family qualify for an EU residence document?